-TYPE OF DATA FULLY Not NOTES SUPPORTING SUPPORTING •Instantaneous (grab) temperature data A) Rivers or streams B) Lakes or reservoirs A) Not assessable (cannot determine fully supporting with grab data only) B) No temperature measurement greater than 20.0°C (or the aggreet specific A) One or more temperature measurements greater than 29.0°C (or the segment-specific maximum temperature) See 20.6.4.14.C(3) for additional information regarding lake sampling. reservoirs than 29.0°C (or the segment-specific maximum temperature).
-B) One or more temperature measurements greater than 29.0°C (or the segment-specific maximum temperature) •Thermograph data (≤one hour frequency interval) Instantaneous (hourly) temperature does not exceed 29.0° C (or the segment-specific maximum temperature).
-Instantaneous (hourly) temperature exceeds 29.0°C (or the segment-specific maximum temperature).
+TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) temperature data A) Rivers or streams B) Lakes or reservoirs(c) A) Not assessable (cannot determine fully supporting with grab data only) B) No temperature measurement greater than 29.0°C (b) (or the segment-specific maximum temperature).
+A) More than one temperature measurements greater than 29.0°C (or the segment-specific maximum temperature). (a) B) One or more temperature measurements greater than 29.0°C(b) (or the segment-specific maximum temperature). (a) IR Category 5C - needs thermograph data to confirm (b) See 20.6.4.14.C(3) NMAC for additional information regarding lake sampling. (c) Plotted dataset must capture the summer season maximum temperature. •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures do not exceed 29.0° C (or the segment-specific maximum temperature) on more than one day during the calendar year. (c) Maximum daily temperatures exceed 29.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year and are not outliers.